-The recoverable amount is the higher of the fair value of individual assets or cash generating units less sales costs and their use value.
+The recoverable amount is the higher of the fair value of individual assets or cash generating units less disposal costs and their use value.
 Impairment losses are recognized if the recoverable amount of an individual asset or cash generating unit is lower than the book amount.

-Impairment losses in current period are immediately recognized in profit or loss, and the book amount of each asset in the unit is reduced in proportion to the book amount of each asset.
+Impairment losses are immediately recognized in profit or loss, and the book amount of each asset in the unit is reduced in proportion to the book amount of each asset.